Imposta posizione attuale

 Built by Ferdinand Cheval, a French postman, Le Palais Idéal du Facteur Cheval is one very spectacular piece of architecture.
 A telling structure, this one is all of 26 meters long.
 Covered with scripts, sea shelled pathways, figures of famous people like Archimedes, tools used to create this masterpiece and many other decorative arts.
 With its growing popularity, the Palais Idéal du Facteur Cheval has now become a National Monument in Hauterives and an iconic visitor's spot.
 Each year thousands of visitors gather to witness this marvelous wonder.
 The place is also home to events, exhibitions and cultural events.
 There is also an on-site shop selling memorabilia, loved by those who want to take back memories of this grand monument.
 Visiting hours vary monthly, call ahead or check website for more information.

-India is a known as a country of numerous religions and communities and this Bahá’í House of Worship is a symbol of religious tolerance and respect.
-Built in 1997 in the shape of a white lotus, the magnificent temple is made of 27 marble white petals rising at an elevation of 34.27 metres (112.4 feet).
-It is surrounded by nine crystal blue pools of water and lush green lawns.
+India is known as a country of numerous religions and communities, and this Bahá'í House of Worship is a symbol of religious tolerance and respect.
+Built in 1986 in the shape of a white lotus, this magnificent temple is made of 27 marble white petals rising at an elevation of 34.27 meters (112.4 feet).
+It is surrounded by nine crystal-blue pools of water and lush green lawns.
 The image, thus formed, of a white lotus floating in water is simply breathtaking.
-This building welcomes worshipers, believers and non-believers from all over the country and the world, regardless of religious orientations, and it strives to create a peaceful and all-welcoming space.
-Thousands of tourists flock everyday to admire this mammoth lotus structure.
-It is reported to be one of the most visited buildings in the world.
-The information center on-site provides great insight into this emblematic religious and architectural symbol.
+This building welcomes visitors from all over the country and the world, regardless of religious orientations, and it strives to create a peaceful and welcoming space.
+Thousands of tourists flock here to admire the mammoth lotus structure.
+It is regarded as one of the most visited sites in the world.
+The information center on-site provides deeper insight into this emblematic symbol of architectural splendor and religious unity.

 Designed by the architects Peter Cook and Colin Fournier, the Kunsthaus Graz is a museum that keeps up with the international standards.
 Shaped like an alien aircraft, it is a must-see site and lovingly named the "friendly alien" by locals.
 The museum showcases exhibits by renowned artists.
 You will get to see collections of photography, fine art, interactive art and much more.
 Kunsthaus Graz is also used as an event space for several events.
 If you are exploring the city, ensure that you visit the museum to get insight into some fascinating artworks.